giserh/PySlope/README.md

 bugs you find email me @ duan_uys@icloud.com

     delimiter = ,
             This option reads your data file and removes the delimiter which by default is ','.

             What does this mean?
             If you have a sample set like this:

             2,3
             3,4
             4,5
             6,6

             Program will load it in a numpy array removing the ',': at this point it only takes one delimiter.
             So:

-    delimiter = ',()':

-Will not work.
+            delimiter = ,(): - Will not work.

     circle_data = 0,0,(1,2) - (x,y,(a,b))
             To provide data for an ellipse supply the argument of:
-            (x, y, (a,b)) - without the outside parenthesis x, y,(a,b)
+            (x, y, (a,b)) - without the outside parenthesis

+            x, y,(a,b) - example
             a = horizontal radius
             b = vertical radius

-            For a circle simply make a=b
+            For a circle simply; a=b

     soil_cohesion = 22 (in kPa)
             Reads in soil cohesion in kPa

     effective_friction_angle_soil = 40 (degrees)
-            Reads in the effective friction angle of the soil.. this is the angle that will be used in:

-        N tan(effective_friction_angle_soil) - ul
+            Internal soil friction maximum angle

     bulk_density = 1760 (Kg/m^3)
             Reads in bulk density of the soil - the program doesn't support multi layered strata yet.
-It assumes the area of interest if homogenous.
+It assumes the area is homogenous.
 Also this is just 2D but hopefully will expand to 3D soon.

     num_of_elements = 100
             This is the number of elements you wish to 'generate' for your eleveation profile.
 Be warned you may get some